a6patch/docs/docs/delegates/node-install.md

 ccontrol snapshot create
 ```

-9. After the relay is caught up with current height, it’s time to enter the secret and start the forger
+9. After the relay is caught up with current height, it’s time to enter the secret and start the forger.
+IMPORTANT: Do not enter the brackets
 ```
 ccontrol secret set [12-word-bip32-secret-phrase, each word divided by space] ccontrol start forger